serenelc/individual-project-beng/README.md

 2) I got on a bus at a particular stop and I want to know what time I will arrive at a particular stop e.g. I got on bus 9 at Hammersmith Bus Station and I want to know what time I will arrive at Phillimore Gardens.
 So the request times is always going to be ‘now’, as in you can’t request a prediction in the future?
 More for (2) than (1), but perhaps you could combine the two into "from now, how long will it take me to get to stop X", which would include the waiting time.

-## Overview

-Functions to do with data processing are in the data_collection.py file.
-Utility functions (e.g. writing to CSVs) are in the helper.py file.

 ### Timetable